stevejoluc/stevejoluc.github.io/docs/index.md

 ### Music
 #### Guitar
-I am an amatuer but that doesn't stop me from playing power chords and singing my favorite tunes!
+I don't play to often, but that doesn't stop me from playing power chords and singing my favorite tunes!

 ## Goals and Aspirations
 !!! example ""